 How to strengthen your email encryption for HIPAA

 Most popular email providers like Gmail use Transport Layer Security (TLS) encryption.

 Unfortunately, it doesn’t work every time because TLS encryption depends on both the sender’s and recipient’s email provider to be effective.

 The risk is low that your email could be compromised in transit if both the sender and recipient are using TLS.
 But if your recipient’s email service provider doesn’t use TLS your email won’t be encrypted.

-While service providers like G Suite offer a secure email platform, it doesn’t go far enough to maintain compliance with HIPAA.
-The most effective way to maintain HIPAA compliance is with end-to-end encryption through a third-party provider.
+While service providers like Google Workspace offer a secure email platform, it doesn’t go far enough to maintain compliance with HIPAA.
+The most effective way to maintain HIPAA compliance is with encryption through a third-party provider.

-End-to-end encryption can ensure that protection travels with your emails in transit.
-You can boost the level of security and compliance of G Suite and other email service providers that rely on TLS encryption with add-ons from third-party providers.
+Encryption can ensure that protection travels with your emails in transit.
+You can boost the level of security and compliance of Google Workspace and other email service providers that rely on TLS encryption with add-ons from third-party providers.